KQMATH/capquiz-docker/README.md

 Under `jobe/ChatRunner` there is a python package to provide the API to call an LLM from CodeRunner.

+## Authors

++ Jonas Julius Harang, idea and original prototype
++ Hans Georg Schaathun, refactoring and documentation for reuse and publication

 ## Usage in Moodle